Robotnik00/ZombieGame/README.md

 Status of major features (keep this list updated!):

 WHAT IS DONE (tested and working!):
-* Keyboard and Mouse input.
+* Keyboard and Mouse input, input callbacks.
 * IGamestate management / game loop.
-* Loading and displaying textures (images).
-* Scaling, rotation, translation on textures.
+* Graphics back-end.
+* Sound back-end.
 * Scene graph for representing objects in game (GameObject class)
 * Physics action that can be applied to GameObjects
 * Collisions using bounding volume hierarchy with AABBs
-* Alpha transparency, color blending, colorkey, drawing a portion of a texture.
-* Input callbacks.
 * Bitmapped font drawing.
-* Drawing primitive shapes (points, lines, rectangles).
 * Elastic collisions. note: faster the update freq the better collisions will look.
 Let jack know if you ever notice any bugs!

 WORK IN PROGRESS:
-* GUI stuff.
+* GUI/Menu stuff.
-* Sound back-end. (jacob)
+* Configuration file (needs testing).
 * Perhaps better collisions with walls? (jack)

 WHAT NEEDS TO BE DONE:
-* Most game logic [expand on this].
+* ART AND SOUNDS
+* Player (movement, more).
+* Weapons (firing, collecting, more).
+* Enemies (spawning, moving, attacking, more).
+* Levels (tileset, solid walls, spawning enemies, transitions, more).
 * fix interpolator in gameobject
 * Action to control object based on keys pressed.(already have one, but it needs to be revisited)
-* building levels and characters (everyone)
-* making the game. (everyone)

 =====